-You can't track the following fields:
+You can't track these fields:

-- Formula, roll-up summary, or auto-number fields - Created By and Last Modified By - Fields that have the AI Prediction checkbox selected - Expected Revenue field on opportunities - Master Solution Title or the Master Solution Details fields on solutions; these fields display only for translated solutions in organizations with multilingual solutions enabled.
+- Formula, roll-up summary, or auto-number fields - Created By and Last Modified By - Fields that have the AI Prediction checkbox selected - Expected Revenue field on opportunities - Master Solution Title or the Master Solution Details fields on solutions.
+These fields appear only for translated solutions in organizations with multilingual solutions turned on. - 5.
+Save your changes.